Neu-Ems Castle

-Neu-Ems Castle (Burg Neu-Ems or Schloss Glopper) is a medieval castle in Hohenems in the province of Vorarlberg, Austria.
-It was the fortification of the nobility Herren von Ems (Lords of Ems).
+Neu-Ems Castle (Burg Neu-Ems or Schloss Glopper) is a medieval hill castle located near Hohenems in the province of Vorarlberg, Austria.
+Built during politically turbulent times in the region, it is the more recent of two fortifications built by the noble Hohenems family in the area.
 Neu-Ems Castle is 666 m above sea level.

 Location

-The castle is in the mountainside east of the town, in its mountain village Emsreute on a crest above the Rhine valley.
+The castle lies in the mountainside village of Emsreute, along the ridge of the Rhine valley.

 History

-Approved by Emperor Louis IV the Bavarian, Ritter Ulrich I. von Ems (Knight Ulrich I of Ems) in 1343 built a new castle to have a comfortable home for his large family in dangerous times.
+Approved by Emperor Louis IV the Bavarian, the castle was established by Knight Ulrich I of Ems, intend.
 He placed it near his fortress Alt-Ems on a hilltop.

-During the Appenzell Wars in 1407 the castle was destroyed and rebuilt shortly afterwards.
+During the Appenzell Wars in 1407, the castle was destroyed and rebuilt shortly afterwards.

 In 1603 a chapel was assembled to the ground floor.
 Except two lancet windows in the northern wall there is nothing left over of it today.
 Since 1835 the former winged altar of this chapel is exhibited in the Tyrolean State Museum in Innsbruck.

 Since 1843 the stronghold is privately owned by the family Waldburg-Zeil.